andywu0489/keydown-client/README.md

 ## Technologies used:

--ajax
--jQuery
--JavaScript
--handlebars
--html/css
+- Ajax
+- jQuery
+- JavaScript
+- Handlebars
+- HTML/CSS

 ## Unsolved Problems:

--Would like to incorporate sound when a key is clicked -Would like to list a leaderboard listing all scores
+- Would like to incorporate sound when a key is clicked
+- Would like to list a leaderboard listing all scores

 ## Planning Process & Workflow:

--Created user stories and wireframes
+- Created user stories and wireframes
--Set up backend and test with curlscripts
+- Set up backend and test with curlscripts
--Created board and set up game logic
+- Created board and set up game logic
--Set up authorization and tested
+- Set up authorization and tested
--Set up create, delete, update, read features
+- Set up create, delete, update, read features
--Added styling
+- Added styling

 ## Wireframes: